mikeferguson/ros2_cookbook/pages/networking.md

 ## DDS Discovery

-There is no _rosmaster_ like in ROS1.
+There is no _rosmaster_ like in ROS 1.
 Node discovery is peer-to-peer with nodes announcing their topics on startup and periodically after that.
 By default, any machines on the same network will see each other if they have the same ROS_DOMAIN_ID.